redstagfulfillment/redstagfulfillment.github.io/_posts/2015-06-18-import-formats.md

 }
 ```

-<strong>Important!</strong> JSON for each product must be a single line.
+<strong><span style="color:red">Important!</span></strong> JSON for each product must be a single line.
 Multi-line JSON is not allowed.

 <h2 id="delivery_standard_csv">
 Delivery - Standard CSV
 </h2>

-Import deliveries in CSV format.
+Import deliveries in CSV format. "id" field is optional (not saved) and can be any unique value.
+The "id" field is only used to combine multi-line delivery items for a single delivery.

 #### Filter